arbet003/Resampling-Tests-for-Lasso/README.md

 For larger datasets(e.g. more than 100,000 predictors), refer to biglassoPL_functions.R and biglassoPL_tutorial.R.
 These files use the bigmemory and biglasso packages to avoid loading the entire dataset into RAM.
 Parallel computing is supported.

-Any questions can be emailed to Jaron Arbet at: arbet003@umn.edu
+Any questions can be emailed to Jaron Arbet at: jaron.arbet@ucdenver.edu